-Papers must be submitted via the submission form which will be available soon.
+Papers must be submitted via the submission form.
 Papers must be properly anonymized; no author names or affiliations may appear on the title page, and authors should avoid revealing their identities in the text.
 When referring to your previous work, do so in the third person, as though it were written by someone else.
 Only blind the reference itself in the (unusual) case that a third-person reference is infeasible.

 Papers accompanied by nondisclosure agreement forms will not be considered.
 Accepted submissions will be treated as confidential prior to publication on the USENIX FOCI '19 website; rejected submissions will be permanently treated as confidential.

 Simultaneous submission of the same work to multiple venues, submission of previously published work, or plagiarism constitutes dishonesty or fraud.
 USENIX, like other scientific and technical conferences and journals, prohibits these practices and may take action against authors who have committed them.
 See the USENIX Conference Submissions Policy for details.
 Note, however, that we expect that many working papers accepted for FOCI '19 will eventually be extended as full papers suitable for formal academic publication and presentation at future conferences, and such papers are eligible for submission to FOCI.